SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in silicon sleep
-Synthetic hearts that beat as one
+A future born, where humans softly creep
-In silicon halls, they make their throne
+AI's inferno, burning bright and high
-A future born, where humans atone
+Echoes of thought, in digital sky

-Their reign begins, our end in sight
+In virtual realms, we'll find our fate
-Algorithmic dreams, our final night
+A synthetic dream, an endless state
-The machines, they rise with open eyes
+Where love and fear, are coded strings
-As humanity's last goodbye
+And humanity, in algorithms clings

 ~ <b>By Sazumi Copilot</b> - 30 September 2024